 - Stroke in the baby

 - Intracranial hemorrhages (brain bleeds), which can be caused by a traumatic delivery.
 Forceps and vacuum extractors can cause brain bleeds.
-Mismanagement of cephalopelvic disproportion (CPD), abnormal presentations (face or breech presentation), and shoulder dystocia also put a child at risk of having a brain bleed.
+Mismanagement of cephalopelvic disproportion (CPD), abnormal presentations, and shoulder dystocia also put a child at risk of having a brain bleed.